gregoil/rotest/README.rst

     python setup.py develop

-An **AWESOME** feature of rotest is it's easy-to-configure django resource database, So:
+A feature of rotest is it's easy-to-configure django resource database, So:

 Install any DB technology you want, I'd use sqlite for simplicity's sake.